-I have been making custom instruments of my own design as well as those of Sam Rizzetta's design for thirty years, and they reflect the long time of building and research we have done together.
+As of 2023 have been making custom instruments of my own design as well as those of Sam Rizzetta's design for forty years, and they reflect the long time of building and research we have done together.
 They are designed to meet the needs of the most demanding player.

 I no longer make very basic instruments, as my time is taken up by more complex, larger instruments and there are a wide variety of basic instruments on the market.
 You can find links to some of these on my Links of Interest page, along with information and answers to all of your questions; especially on buying instruments, finding a teacher, festivals, concerts and other events.
-I can't keep this list constantly updated; but I will try to make changes as I can.
+I spend most of my time in the shop, but I will try to make changes as I can.

-A good place to see a lot of the instruments I have built over the years is at the Upper Potomac Dulcimer Fest, a festival held in Shepherdstown, WV in March - and more recently, the Spring Music Weekend, Fiddle Retreat and other special events.
+A good place to see a lot of the instruments I have built over the years is at the Upper Potomac Dulcimer Fest, a festival held in Shepherdstown, WV.

 Sam Rizzetta RIP

 In Westminster Cathedral the epitaph of the architect Sir Christopher Wren reads “If you would seek his monument, look around you”.
-If you would seek Sam Rizzetta’s monument, next time you see almost any modern hammered dulcimer being played: go have a listen.
+If you would seek Sam Rizzetta’s monument, next time you see almost any modern hammered dulcimer being played, go have a listen.
+Sam's there.